Best Credit Cards for Good Credit [November 2024]

 It also doesn’t hurt that cardholders can take advantage of these two introductory APR offers:

-What we don’t like: You have to pay a $95 (waived first year) and 2.7% foreign transaction fees on applicable purchases.
+What we don’t like: You have to pay a $0 intro annual fee for the first year, $95 per year thereafter, and 2.7% foreign transaction fees on applicable purchases.
 There’s also a spending cap on the top bonus category.

 Read our American Express Blue Cash Preferred review.